XMOJ-Script-dev/.github/.github/PULL_REQUEST_TEMPLATE.md

 **Please make sure you**

 1. Base your code and PRs against the repositories developmental branch.

+### When you open a pull request, please delete the text above.
 ---

 **What does this PR aim to accomplish?:**